Ok, here’s a really common but confusing eating situation, see if you can relate.

-Here I propose that while 50% of clinically diagnosed eating disorders are for OSFED, I believe that OSFED actually affects a much, much larger number of people who never get diagnosed.
+Here I propose 50% of clinical eating disorders are for OSFED.
+However, I believe that OSFED actually affects a much, much larger number of people who never get diagnosed.

 Now, it’s no secret that for all types of disorders – addiction, personality, mood, etc. – the number of people who have the disorder are significantly more than the number of people who actually receive a clinical diagnosis.

 The 2 main reasons for this are simple: